 who we are

 Public health’s unique population-level approach necessitates working across sectors to effectively leverage data, prevent illness and injury, and address cultural, social and environmental factors driving health crises.
-To that end, CDC continues to build multidisciplinary partnerships through public health and public safety collaborations at national, state and local levels to reduce drug overdoses.
-These collaborations enable effective implementation of evidence-based, overdose prevention strategies and help advance promising practices in various community settings.
-For example, public safety collaborations can provide overdose prevention services and resources at various points throughout the criminal-legal system, including pre-arrest, incarceration, and re-entry.
-By also partnering with local community organizations, the collaborations can further enhance outreach and link individuals to local substance use disorder treatment and recovery support services.
-These and other types of multi-sector partnerships help bridge knowledge, data and service gaps that impact the success of community-wide overdose prevention actions.
+CDC continues to build multidisciplinary partnerships through public health and public safety collaborations to reduce drug overdoses.
+These collaborations enable effective implementation of evidence-based, overdose prevention strategies and advance promising practices in community settings.
+Public safety collaborations can provide overdose prevention services and resources throughout the criminal-legal system and, by partnering with local community organizations, enhance outreach and link individuals to substance use disorder treatment and recovery support services.

 who we are